 The privacy settings on social media sites change often, often without you even realising it, so it’s important to stay aware of any such modifications.
 To do this, check and test your settings regularly.

 When you have an account with a social media site you will occasionally receive emails from that site.
 You need to be careful here, because such messages can easily be forged by cybercriminals.
 The best way to avoid this risk is to reply directly via the site once you have signed in.

 Most social media sites offer apps that let you access your accounts with your smartphone or tablet.
-Make sure that you only download these apps from a reputable site, and of course protect your smartphone or tablet with a strong password.
+Make sure that you only download these apps from an official app store, and of course protect your smartphone or tablet with a strong password.

 You never know who has been using the computers at the internet café or the library, and they may have been infected by a virus or malware, whether deliberately or not.
 As much as possible, only use devices which you control and trust when you connect to social media sites.

 Finally, the best way to protect yourself is to limit the type of information you publish and to be aware of what your friends are publishing about you.
-Disclose as little personal and professional information as possible, and if you are uncomfortable about what a friend has published about you then ask him or her to take it down.
+Disclose as little personal and professional information as possible, and if you are uncomfortable about what a friend has published about you then ask them to take it down.